czcorpus/kontext/README.md

   + [Nginx](http://nginx.org/) (recommended), [Apache](http://httpd.apache.org/),...

-## Build and installation

-KonText provides a [script](scripts/install/install.py) for automatic installation to an existing Ubuntu system.
-The easiest way to install KonText is to create an LXC/LXD container, clone the repository there and run the script.
-On a decently fast network, the whole process takes only a couple of seconds.
+For Ubuntu OS users, it is recommended to use the [install script](scripts/install/install.py) which should perform most of the actions necessary to install and run KonText.
+For other Linux distributions we recommend running KonText within a container or a virtual machine.
 Please refer to the [doc/INSTALL.md](doc/INSTALL.md) file for details.

 ## Customization and contribution